Interested in a hands-on learning experience for developing LLM applications?

 To grab the post-URL, click on the “REQUEST/RESPONSE” button, to the left of the test button.
 This will take you to the API help page.

 Under “Request” and to the right of “POST” is the URL.
-Copy paste this URL into the “Add Your Own Model” form.
+Copy and paste this URL into the “Add Your Own Model” form.

 get POST url